-Restorative Dentistry in Midtown Manhattan
+Restorative Dentistry in Manhattan, NY

 If you have an original tooth that is decayed, damaged, or cracked, you can have a crown made of porcelain, gold, acrylic resin, or a composite material to permanently cover the tooth.
 Porcelain offers the most natural looking appearance, while being the least durable.
 For more severe problems porcelain fused to gold crowns are used.